Lung Disease

 Airway Lung Diseases

-These conditions affect the airways (tubes) that carry gasses, such as oxygen, in and out of the lungs.
-Airway lung diseases usually block or narrow the airways, making it difficult to breathe.
+These conditions affect the airways, which carry oxygen in and out of the lungs.
+Airway lung diseases block or narrow these tubes, making it hard to breathe.

 Examples of airway diseases include: